htxsg/kubapp/README.md

 ## Push Images to Azure Container Registry
 1. Once we confirm that the resources are greated in Azure.
 The next step is to deploy containers to the created AKS Cluster.

-2. We will e using a multi pods example based off [Microsoft Tutorial](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app).
+2. We will e using a multi container example based off [Microsoft Tutorial](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app).
 Pull the 2 images from public repository:
 ```
 $ docker pull mcr.microsoft.com/oss/bitnami/redis:6.0.8
 $ docker pull mcr.microsoft.com/azuredocs/azure-vote-front:v1